Environment & Climate Change

 Linklaters’ environment law team is unique in having a presence in Europe, the US and BRIC, giving it a global reach that enables us to provide comparative regulatory advice and to support transactional activity across the world.
-The group is well known for its stand-alone expertise, but also functions seamlessly with market-leading corporate, projects, financial regulatory and derivatives teams.
+The group is well known for its stand-alone expertise, but also functions seamlessly with market-leading corporate, energy & infrastructure, financial regulatory and derivatives teams.

 Recent environment and climate change transactions include advising:

 - Reficar in relation to the environment aspects of the development and financing of the expansion and upgrade of a refinery located in Cartagena, Colombia.
 This financing won the PFM Latin American Downstream Oil & Gas Deal of the Year Award.